This text is translated into Russian by google automatic human level neural machine.

 But those who do not see any reason for concern so far are beekeepers who have been successfully supplying their product to China for several years.

 “It is too early to draw any conclusions about how this situation will affect the supply of honey to China.
-All stocks were sold out before the New Year, and new deliveries will begin closer to summer.
-The consequences for the industry can be unpleasant if the borders are closed for a long time, ”said Ramil Enikeev, chairman of the Union of Beekeepers of Primorye.
+All stocks were sold out before the New Year, and new deliveries will begin closer to the summer.
+The consequences for the industry can be unpleasant if the borders are closed for a long time, - said the chairman of the Union of beekeepers of Primorye Ramil Yenikeev.

 The representatives of the tourism industry were the first to calculate losses: they had to take tourists out, give money for tickets purchased in the high season, and offer tourists other directions.
 The coronavirus has not yet had a special effect on the inlet flow; the main blow in this area is expected later.

 “The current situation will in any case reduce the turnover of the tourist industry in the first quarter of the year,” said Vladimir Schur, head of the Primorsky Territory Tourism Agency.